Krishnaja/AdvertisingDirectory/README.md

 CONFIGURATION SETTINGS:
 =======================
 1.To display listings in the order of Price.
-  Remove “#” in front of displayType=price in conf.properties file and save it.
+  Select the Display Type by removing “#” infront of displayType=price in conf.properties file.

 2.To display listings in the alphabetical order of name.
-  Remove “#” in front of displayType=name in conf.properties files and save it.
+  Select the Display Type by removing “#” infront of displayType=name in conf.properties file.

 3.To display listings in the order of Start Date.
-  Remove “#” in front of displayType=date in conf.properties file and save it.
+  Select the Display Type by removing “#” infront of displayType=date in conf.properties file.

 4.To display listings in random order.
-  Remove “#” in front of displayType=random in conf.properties file and save it.
+  Select the Display Type by removing “#” infront of displayType=random in conf.properties file.